5 Best VPNs for Russia [Recommended for Australian Visitors] 2022

 Visit our Surfshark guide for more information!

-4. CyberGhost: The User-Friendly VPN for Russia for the Canadian visitors
+4. CyberGhost: The User-Friendly VPN for Russia for Australian visitors

-CyberGhost is the best user-friendly VPN for Russia for the Canadian visitors, with a wide range of easy-to-navigate apps for all platforms, including Windows, Mac, Android, and iOS.
+CyberGhost is the best user-friendly VPN for Russia that can be used by Australian visitors, with a wide range of easy-to-navigate apps for all platforms, including Windows, Mac, Android, and iOS.

 Based in Romania, this provider is another great candidate for leveraging anonymity and unblocking capabilities for gaining access to unrestricted internet in Russia.